yuriymacdev/Notally-tailored/README.md

+# Tailored version changes

+- [ ] Forcing the delete icon to be always visible
+- [ ] Automatically deleting a note/tasklist if it was created but no changes were added
+- [ ] When a note/tasklist is created, inially the header is keyboard focused, not the content

 ### Background
 Notally was created because I wanted to make something that was beautiful and at the same time, useful.
 It's extremely light, there are minimal dependencies and lines of code.